Amber MacArthur

-Amber Dawn MacArthur (born 27 June 1976) is a Canadian television and netcasting personality, bestselling author of two books, and keynote speaker.
-MacArthur (aka Amber Mac) is the former co-host of BNN's App Central and Bloomberg Brink, G4TechTV's Call for Help, and TWiT's The Social Hour (successor to net@night/Inside the Net).
+Amber Dawn MacArthur (born 27 June 1976, aka Amber Mac) is a Canadian television, radio, and netcasting personality, bestselling author of two books, and keynote speaker.
+She currently co-hosts The AmberMac Show on SiriusXM with her brother, Jeff MacArthur, which is focused on tech news and commentary from a Canadian perspective.
+Amber previously co-hosted BNN's App Central and Bloomberg Brink, G4TechTV's Call for Help, and TWiT's The Social Hour (successor to net@night/Inside the Net).
 She was the most followed Canadian television personality on Twitter in 2008.
 In 2018, she was named DMZ's 30 inspirational women making a difference in tech.

-She is now the co-host of the 2018 AI podcast series, The AI Effect where she interviews notable guests such as Prime Minister Trudeau and Mayor John Tory.
-Amber is President of a digital media company called AmberMac Media, Inc.
+She was the co-host of the 2018 AI podcast series, The AI Effect where she interviewed notable guests such as Prime Minister Justin Trudeau and Toronto Mayor John Tory.
+Amber is president of a digital media company called AmberMac Media, Inc.

 MacArthur used to produce and co-host her own video podcast, commandN, and has also hosted on Torrent and Gadgets and Gizmos for G4techTV Canada.
 MacArthur worked for over a year for Citytv's CityNews and CP24, and she had returned to the now CTV-owned CP24 as New Media Specialist and was the host of Webnation.
-She previously hosted and produced a show for Xbox called "Girls Go Geek" alongside her brother Jeff MacArthur and Christopher Dick that features women in technology.
+She previously hosted and produced a show for Xbox called Girls Go Geek alongside her brother Jeff MacArthur and Christopher Dick that features women in technology.

 Background

-MacArthur is originally from Charlottetown, Prince Edward Island, and lives in Toronto.
+MacArthur is from Charlottetown, Prince Edward Island, and lives in Toronto.
 She received an undergraduate degree in English from Dalhousie University, and studied journalism at the University of King's College in Halifax, Nova Scotia.

 She and Christopher Dick have one son.